Laura Rothkopf, LCSW, therapist in New York City

 Who I Work With

-• professionals, graduate students, and others navigating demanding environments — in fields like finance, law, tech, entertainment, media, and consulting — where anxiety has become the engine keeping everything moving
+• professionals, graduate and undergraduate students, and others navigating demanding environments — in fields like law, tech, entertainment, media, and consulting — where anxiety is what keeps everything moving

-• people who are good at holding it together, and who are quietly tired of needing to
+• people who are good at holding it together and are tired of needing to

-• adults repeating a pattern in relationships — the same argument, the same distance, the same ending — and wanting to understand what's underneath it
+• adults repeating a pattern in relationships — the same argument, the same distance, the same ending — who want to understand what's underneath it

 • individuals whose inner voice is harsh, perfectionistic, or relentlessly self-critical